kvasdopil/ui-gen/docs/MEMORY.md

 - Z-index: Newer screens appear above older ones; selected screens always on top
 - Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations using screen ID + timestamp key
 - Race condition prevention: `handleScreenUpdate` uses functional updates to always work with latest state
+- Infinite loop prevention: Auto-generation effect checks for `lastPoint.id` first - points with IDs are treated as completed even if HTML is empty
+- Conversation point limit: Hard limit of 20 conversation points per screen enforced in API route and client-side validation
+- Empty HTML handling: Backend validates HTML is not empty and returns error with finish reason; client also validates as defensive check
 - Storage debouncing: Screen saves are debounced by 300ms to batch rapid updates and prevent race conditions
 - Optimized screen saving: Only the specific screen that was updated (position or selectedPromptIndex) is saved to the API, not all screens - prevents unnecessary API calls when moving screens
   - `handleScreenUpdate` tracks which screen was updated via `lastUpdatedScreenIdRef` when position or selectedPromptIndex changes